Arkansas Medical Marijuana Card Online

 Frequently Asked Questions

-Q: What are the qualifying conditions for a medical marijuana card in Arkansas?
+Q: What are the qualifying Arkansas medical marijuana card conditions?

 A: The Arkansas Department of Health lists the following conditions for obtaining your Arkansas medical marijuana card: